 Residents will also have a more pleasant and safer riding experience with wider cycling paths, additional signs and markings at bicycle crossings, and some redesigned town infrastructure such as bus stops.

-LTA has called a tender for design consultancy and aims to complete the transformation of Tampines by 2022.
+LTA has called a tender for design consultancy and is in the process of studying the feasibility and timeline of the Tampines Town Phase 2 Cycling Path Network.

 Tampines walking and cycling town